oxenprogrammer/live_answers_client/README.md

 - `cd` to the root of the project.
 - run `yarn` to install the dependencies.
 - run `yarn start` to start the local server on port `3000`.

+NB: You may need to change the server url to localhost incase of `cors` in both the AnswerForm and AnswerList components.
 ### Tests
 - run `yarn test`